 While these categories and definitions might work well as a starting point, we encourage you and your child to tailor them to your child’s specific needs.
 Once you’ve done so, they might then serve as a road map to inform every stage of your teen’s research of colleges and universities — whether on the most cursory visit online or, as the pandemic recedes and allows, an in-person, walking tour of campus.

-One alert about those categories: there is, of course, a critically important fifth C, cost, which we consider in-depth in the book, and which we will most certainly address in our forthcoming discussion.
+One alert about those categories: there is, of course, a critically important fifth C, cost, which we consider in-depth in the book.

 We look forward to seeing you soon.